TobyRet/CV/README.md

 ----------

 ####Sep 2014 - Present: Apprentice Software Developer, Codurance, London.
-Full details of the apprenticeship can be found at [here](http://www.codurance.com/careers/apprentice/) or check out my [recent blog](http://codurance.com/2014/12/06/life-as-an-apprentice/) desribing my experience as an apprentice..
+Full details of the apprenticeship can be found at [here](http://www.codurance.com/careers/apprentice/) or check out my [recent blog](http://codurance.com/2014/12/06/life-as-an-apprentice/) desribing my experience as an apprentice.

 ####Jan 2012 - Aug 2014: Head of Communications &amp; IT, National Foundation for Youth Music, London.
 Heading up a team of five, I was responsible for the development of all digital products and overseeing delivery of strategies to generate public support and income.